khanmustuffa11/khanmustuffa11/README.md

 - 👋 Hi, I’m khan Mustuffa
 - 👀 I’m interested in Data Science, Deep Learning and Computer vision
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working as Data scientist.
 - 💞️ I’m looking to collaborate on Any project around Deep learning or Data science
 - 📫 How to reach me: khanmustuffa011@gmail.com (linkdin: www.linkedin.com/in/gh-mustuffa-khan-b9769a139)